This tart-sweet Rhubarb Upside Down Cake is both elegant and rustic at the same time. It’s a uniquely delicious summer dessert!

 Probably the weirdest thing I learned about them is that the green leaves are poisonous.
-They aren’t typically attached if you buy it at the grocery store, but it’s important to note that if you grow it yourself or buy it at the farmer’s market and it hasn’t been trimmed, you need to trim the stalks by about an inch and discard the green leaves.
+You’ll most likely find trimmed stalks at the grocery store, but it’s important to note that if you grow it yourself or buy it at the farmer’s market and it hasn’t been trimmed, you need to trim the stalks by about an inch and discard the green leaves.

-After washing and trimming the stalks, slice them into 1/2″ pieces and scatter them across the bottom of a springform pan that has been generously coated with non-stick cooking spray.
+- After washing and trimming the stalks, slice them into 1/2-inch pieces and scatter them across the bottom of a 10-inch springform pan that has been generously coated with non-stick cooking spray.

 This cake is overwhelmingly a new family favorite.
 One of my guys said it is his new #1 cake which is big, people because there have been lots and lots of cakes in this house.

 I hope you try it and love it as much as we do!

 - 3 cups sliced fresh rhubarb, (½-inch slices)

 - ¼ teaspoon ground nutmeg

 - ¼ cup butter, melted